First thing first, What is a White Label Agency?

 White Label Agency are the agencies who work for other digital marketing agencies as their service partners.
 The reason behind the name white label is that it does not endorse its name in the market.

-But it is tough to judge a marketing agency, thus, we have jotted down here practical questions which helps you and your team, to judge a white label digital marketing agency while hiring.
+But it is tough to judge a marketing agency, thus, we have jotted down here practical questions that helps you and your team, to judge a white label digital marketing agency while hiring.

 1. How available they will be?